Robust Completion for Rank-1 Tensors with Noises: Numerical experiments

 \section{Numerical experiments}

 We present numerical experiments for solving rank-$1$ tensor completion with noises.
+Note that for \reff{moment-for-ab}, the dimension of $y$ is significantly larger than the length of $G[y]$ (see Table~\ref{tb:sdpnal+:r12} for some typical cases).
 The convex relaxation \reff{moment-for-ab} is solved by the software \texttt{SDPNAL+} \cite{SunToh,Z-S-K} with its default settings of parameters.
+When $\rank\, G[y^*]=1$, the relaxation is tight and we apply (\ref{eq:astarbstar}) to get the global minimizer of (\ref{pri-find-ab}).
+When $\rank\, G[y^*]>1$, we use {\tt GloptiPoly 3} \cite{GloPol3} and {\tt SeDuMi} \cite{sturm1999using} to check if it is separable or not.
 The computations are implemented in MATLAB R2022b on a Lenovo Laptop with CPU@2.10GHz and RAM 16.0G.
 For a matrix in our numerical experiments, its rank means the numerical rank, which is counted as the number of singular values bigger than $10^{-6}$.
 For neatness, all computed vectors/matrices are displayed with four decimal digits, while the time consumption, errors and values of $\mA$ are displayed with two decimal digits.